| | |

 • Vanilla: Adds depth and warmth to the filling.

-• Cinnamon: Or your preferred spice—gives the dish cozy flavor and aroma.
+• Cinnamon: Gives the dish cozy flavor and aroma.

 Steps to Make Sweet Potato Cobbler